 Share videos on Instagram and IGTV

 The truth about Instagram is that people love to watch videos.
 That’s why IGTV was launched to allow users to post videos as long as a full hour.
-Videos shorter than 60 seconds an be posted to your Instagram timeline directly.
+Videos shorter than 60 seconds will be posted to your Instagram timeline directly.

 Brands can take advantage of this format easily.
 It may be a little time-consuming, but the way it rewards your brand’s engagement metrics is amazing.